 The Consumer Price Index Versus Your Savings Account

-Using data from the Bank of Israel, the phenomenon of liquid currency's decreasing intrinsic value over time can be observed and with analytics tools in ATSD, these changes can be tracked and interpreted to learn why simply holding your nest egg in a savings account is quickly becoming the modern-day equivalent of the shoebox of cash hidden underneath your bed.
+Using data from the Bank of Israel, the phenomenon of the decreasing intrinsic value of liquid currency over time can be observed and with analytics tools in ATSD, these changes can be tracked and interpreted to learn why simply holding your nest egg in a savings account is quickly becoming the modern-day equivalent of the shoebox of cash hidden underneath your bed.

 The ATSD is also developed for integration with a number of industry standard advanced analytics tools, if it is preferable to perform calculations in an interface that is already familiar to you, follow the integration examples in the documentation below to extract a series from ATSD, perform calculations in the interface of your choice, and then submit the new, derived series back in to ATSD: